Mod-s/module-docs-support/CLI/README.md

 ### Description

-Module Documents Support (`mod-s`) is a simple Command Line Interface that provides easy terminal access to development tool documentation.
+Module Documents Support (`mod-support`) is a simple Command Line Interface that provides easy terminal access to development tool documentation.
 Documentation links are stored in a publicly accessible database.
 Users are encouraged to contribute and curate the public repository of module documentation.

 ---

 ## Content

-The mod-s database was initially populated with 60+ frequently used modules and links to their primary documentation.
+The mod-support database was initially populated with 60+ frequently used modules and links to their primary documentation.
 This content is protected from deletion.
 All other content is user generated and user editable.
 Please use your best professional judgment when making updates to the content of this public resource.

 ---